 Awake The Light Photo Tours and Workshops was founded by Mollie Isaacs and Mary Lindhjem, professional photographers and skilled educators.
-Photo tours are designed to make each day informative and creative while placing you in magnificent locations.
+Photo workshops and tours are designed to make each day informative and creative while placing you in magnificent locations.
 The customized workshops are a gentle blend of humor, creativity, and technical knowledge designed to educate and inspire all levels of photographers.

 Thursday, May 23, 2013

 Telephoto Lens Compression

 focal length 300mm

 focal length 135mm